CHNPAT005/PCEPTG-EC/README.md

-# Discriminating between samples from correlated continuous and discrete random events
+# Using the Epps effect to detect discrete data generating processes

 ## Authors:
 - Patrick Chang